How To Choose a Business Name

 You want something that will reflect what your business offers while allowing expansion in the future.

-Jake found himself explaining to everyone what the “JK” stood for: they were his initials.
-But once people knew what the name stood for, they still had no idea what the business did.
+Don’t do what Jake Klatenter did.
+He didn’t give it much thought and named his business “JK Inc.” Jake found himself explaining to everyone what the “JK” stood for, which were his initials.
+But once people knew what the name stood for, they still had no idea what the business was about.

 The problem with the name Elizabeth chose is that it’s restrictive.
 What if, in the future, she decides she wants to get into homemade cookies, pudding, cakes, healthy snacks, etc.?
 Does she change the name?
 Does she stick to pies because that’s the name she chose?
-Does she add the word “More” so it reads: “Delicious Homemade Pies and More?”
+Does she add the word “More,” so it reads: “Delicious Homemade Pies and More?”